TARGET (CAD software)

-TARGET 3001! is a CAD computer program for EDA and PCB design, developed by Ing.-Büro Friedrich in Germany.
+TARGET 3001! is a CAD computer program for EDA and PCB (printing circuit board) design, developed by Ing.-Büro (en: engineering office) Friedrich in Germany.
+This software application has been available since As of 1992 (for 32 years) and operates on Microsoft Windows.
 It supports the design of electronic schematics, PCBs, and device front panels.
-It runs under Windows and is available in English, German and French.
+The software is available in English, German and French.

+It is possible to use Target 3001! on Linux systems with the assistance of Wine, a compatibility layer for running Windows applications on Unix-like operating systems.
+This setup has been tested with Ubuntu 11.04 (64-bit).

+A notable feature of Target 3001! is its ability to support reverse engineering.
+Users can derive a circuit drawing from a photograph of an existing circuit board through the traced layout.
 A special branch of the program is the ASIC Designer, which allows design of integrated circuits.

-The free version (for non-commercial use) is limited to 250 connection pins or pads on two copper layers.
+The company offer a free version of the service for non-commercial use, which is limited to 250 connection pins or pads on two copper layers.
 The PCB manufacturer PCB-Pool and Conrad Electronic provide a free unlimited version, that generates only printed output or output for PCB-Pool and Conrad's PCB service.
 Commercial versions with all features are available.